SECURITIES AND EXCHANGE COMMISSION

 |(ii)||the 2020 Plan.|

-We have also reviewed and relied upon (1) the Amended and Restated Memorandum and Articles of Association of the Company, (2) a copy of the written resolutions of the sole director of the Company dated 5 March 2020 and a copy of the written resolutions of the sole shareholder of the Company dated 5 March 2020 (collectively, the “Resolutions”), (3) a certificate of good standing of the Company dated 28 August 2020 (the “Certificate Date”) and (4) such other documents and made such enquiries as to questions of law as we have deemed necessary in order to render the opinion set forth below.
+We have also reviewed and relied upon (1) the Amended and Restated Memorandum and Articles of Association of the Company, (2) a copy of the written resolutions of the sole director of the Company dated 5 March 2020, a copy of the written resolutions of the sole shareholder of the Company dated 5 March 2020 and a copy of minutes of a meeting of the board of directors of the Company held on 23 November 2020 (collectively, the “Resolutions”), (3) a certificate of good standing of the Company dated 23 December 2020 (the “Certificate Date”) and (4) such other documents and made such enquiries as to questions of law as we have deemed necessary in order to render the opinion set forth below.